arista-netdevops-community/automation_and_telemetry_demo/README.md

 ```
 ### Collect show commands from the devices

-update the list of show commands you want to collect (ansible variable) and execute this playbook:
+Update the list of show commands you want to collect (ansible variable) and execute this playbook:
 ```
 ansible-playbook playbooks/snapshots.yml
 tree snapshots